-The Right to be informed: As a bank customer, you have a right to disclosure of information from your bank on goods and services the bank offers.
+The Right to be informed

+As a bank customer, you have a right to disclosure of information from your bank on products and services the bank offers.
 The information provided must be complete, relevant and truthful.
 Your bank must explain to your understanding all contractual terms and charges prior to the consummation of any agreement or contract.
-This right enables customers to have relevant information in order to make rational choices.
-It amounts to a breach of your right if your bank fails to provide this information or deliberately misleads you in any way.
+This right enables you to have relevant information in order to make rational choices.
+It amounts to a breach of right if your bank fails to provide this information or deliberately misleads you in any way.

-The Right to choose: You have a right to select from the range of products and services made available by your bank at competitive prices.
+The Right to choose

+You have a right to select from the range of products and services made available by your bank at competitive prices.
 This means that as a customer, you can, at all times, decide on the product or service to accept/purchase and the ones to decline.
-It is wrong for a bank to restrict your choices or compel you to accept/purchase products or services that are illsuited for your needs.
-Where you are not satisfied with your bank's service delivery on any product or service, you have the right to end the contract or even the banking relationship provided all outstanding commitments are settled by the customer.
+It is wrong for a bank to restrict your choices or compel you to accept/purchase products or services that are ill-suited for your needs.
+Where you are not satis ed with your bank's service delivery on any product or service, you have the right to end the contract or even the banking relationship provided you settle all outstanding commitments.

-The Right to safety: This right requires a bank to guarantee all its customers a secure and conducive banking environment devoid of threats to their safety and health.
+The Right to safety

+This right requires a bank to guarantee all its customers a secure and conducive banking environment devoid of threats to their safety and health.
 You have the right to be reasonably protected from accidents while on the premises of your bank.
-You also have the right to be protected from the negative effects of pollution of any kind whether arising from your bank's operations or from other sources.
-It is necessary to stress that your bank is obligated to adhere strictly to applicable safety laws and directives to ensure that your safety and wellbeing are adequately guaranteed while you are on the premises of your bank.
+You also have the right to be protected from negative effects of pollution of any kind whether arising from your bank's operations or from other sources.
+It is necessary to stress that your bank is obligated to adhere strictly to applicable safety and directives to ensure that your safety and well being are adequately guaranteed while you are on the premises of your bank.

-The Right to privacy and confidentiality: As a bank customer, you have the right to freedom from disclosure of your account details by the bank as well as intrusion into your account by third party.
-In other words, your bank must not divulge your account information to a third party; the bank must also protect your information from unauthorised access by a third party.
+The Right to privacy and confidentiality

+As a bank customer, you have the right to freedom from disclosure of your account details by your bank as intrusion into your account by third party.
+In other words, your bank is not to divulge your account information to a third party; the bank must also protect your information from unauthorized access by a third party.

-There are, however, exceptions to this right as follows:
+There are, however, expectations to this right as follows:

-- 1. Where the bank is required by law to make disclosure; and - 2.
-Where the customer consents to the disclosure.

-The Right to redress: A bank must provide its customers a redress mechanism to express their displeasure or grievance.
-The mechanism must be free, accessible, transparent, timely and convenient.
-You have a right to efficient complaints management system through which you can lodge complaints against your bank.
-You also have the right to be kept abreast of resolution process (acknowledgement, feedback, updates, explanation) and ultimately, basis of decision.
-Where you are not satisfied with the decision of your bank, you have the right of review either by your bank, the CBN or the court.
+- Where your bank is required by law to make disclosure; and - 2.
+Where you consent to the disclosure management system through which you can lodge complaints against your bank.
+You also have the right to be kept abreast of resolution process (acknowledgment, feedback, updates, and explanation) and ultimately, basis of decision.
+Where you are not satisfied with the decision of your bank, you have the right of review either by your bank, the Central Bank of Nigeria (CBN) or the court.